What is Satiety?

 Unfortunately, these short-duration controlled laboratory measurements tend to bias results towards shorter-term satiety and, thus, lower energy-density foods and meals.

-Fortunately, our data from people using Nutrient Optimiser provides total daily calorie intake over many days and enables us to understand the parameters in food that influence satiety and the eating patterns that provide greater satiety per calorie over the long term.
+Fortunately, our data from people using Nutrient Optimiser provides total daily calorie intake over many days, enabling us to understand the parameters in food that influence satiety and the eating patterns that provide greater satiety per calorie over the long term.

-To illustrate, the chart below shows % protein vs calorie intake.
+The chart below illustrates the percentage of protein vs. calorie intake.
 In line with protein leverage, we tend to eat less when our diet contains a higher percentage of protein.
-While many factors influence satiety, protein % is the most dominant factor.
+While many factors influence satiety, protein percentage is the most dominant factor.

 What Does ‘Eating to Satiety’ Mean?